zty0510/Final_Project/README.md

 After the Pi boots up, the user interface will appear on the touch screen of your Pi.
 If you choose to use the wire connection, just plug in a cable to the Ethernet port and the LED indicator on the port will turn on and blink which means a connection is established.
 Connecting to Wi-Fi requires you to attach a USB mouse and keyboard to your Pi or use the soft keyboard on the touch screen.
 Simply choose the network you want to connect to from the drop-down menu on the upper right corner of the screen and log in with your credentials if asked.
 A side note is that if you are connecting to the campus network via the ShanghaiTech Wi-Fi or through an Ethernet port, you may need to do web portal authentication as you will do for any other devices using those two networks.
 You can simply open the FireFox browser on your Pi or use those handy [scripts](https://github.com/ShanghaitechGeekPie/WifiLoginer).

-After connecting your Pi to the network, you are going to figure out ways of connecting to your Pi.
-There are two categories of ways of doing it.
-The first one is the simpiest.
-You are directly connecting a monitor and a set of keyboard and mouse to it.
+After connecting your Pi to the network, you are going to figure out ways of extending I/O of your Pi.
+There are two ways of doing it.
+The first one is the simplest: you are directly connecting a monitor and a set of keyboard and mouse to it.
 The second one is to connect to it with SSH via network.
-The second approach is harder but is recommended by the teaching team.
+The second approach is a little more complex but is recommended by the teaching team.
 We will give you ** bonus to your project if you choose the SSH way.
+Below are details for these two.

 ### Connect with Keyboard and Mouse